larryang/ly23_docker_flask/readme.md

 ## Running Locally

-1. To Build with docker compose: docker compose up --build
+1. To build with docker compose: docker compose up --build
 2. To run tests, Lint, and Coverage report use this command: pytest --pylint --cov